 The Focus Of Setitupbetter

 This website will show you better intonation techniques that can make make your guitar sound great!
-Its purpose is to give you a complete understanding of fret board intonation and nut compensation, necessary for producing a fully intonated a guitar!.
+Its purpose is to give you a complete understanding of fret board intonation and nut compensation, necessary for producing a guitar with great intonation!

-This site is for all guitar players and technicians using conventional, readily available instruments.
+Valuable information is directed to all guitar players and technicians using conventional, readily available instruments.
 The Intonation of guitars (and other fretted instruments) can be greatly improved.
 Specialized temperaments and other unusual or costly features, such as moving or adding frets will not be covered.
 DYI is a good way to accomplish great improvements, and may be the only practical way to get big improvements, even on low-priced guitars.
 I recommend DYI for those with craft skills and a healthy desire.

 Frets on almost all fretted instruments are spaced accurately, and specifically, for producing the universally accepted 12-note equal temperament.
 This results in the ability to play pleasingly in any key without re-tuning.
 However, compensation of both the nut and saddle are needed to complete the intonation of the instrument.

-To insure simplicity and ease of understanding, this introduction adresses only the key points in understanding better intonation.
+To insure simplicity and ease of understanding, this introduction addresses only the key points in understanding better intonation.
 Details will be presented where relevant in the in topics that follow.

 Getting The Feel of How The Instrument Works